CyVerse-learning-materials/foss-2020/github_action/eht.rst

 queue.
 Wait a bit and it will turn into a running state.

 Your "Action" workflow should finish successfully.
-However, it built an image call ``my-image-name`` inside the Action build machine.
+However, it built an image call :code:`my-image-name` inside the Action build machine.
 The name is not right, and you cannot use this Docker image.

 **Edit GitHub Action**